buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/Entities/IfcGeotechnicalElement.md

 # IfcGeotechnicalElement

-Abstract supertype for geotechnical entities.
+Abstract supertype for geotechnical entities.<!-- end of definition -->

 ## Concepts